EpicGamesFixer/EpicGamesFixer.github.io/readme.md

 - ✔️ Supports all versions of Windows 2012/2019/2022/7/10/11
 - ✔️ Fixes game updates that work fine on Client PCs without Super Mode
 - ✔️ Don't save account details on the server, so as not to display them on Client PCs
+#### Fornite and Genshin Impact autoupdate from server CCBOOT or Other server

 # README.md Github
 - en [English](https://github.com/EpicGamesFixer/EpicGamesFixer)